Lesson Plan - Get It!

 - Before the tunnel was constructed, how do you think people traveled across the channel between England and France?

-Share your observations with your parent or teacher, then continue to the Get It! section to test how much you know about the Channel Tunnel by answering a few questions.
+When you are ready, continue to the Got It? section to test how much you know about the Channel Tunnel by answering a few questions.